oserttas-math/predicting_assessment_mastery/README.md

 The goal of this project is to help test developers understand user performance by predicting whether a student answers a test question correctly.
 The project examines data from students preparing for three tests: the GMAT, SAT and ACT.
 Question fields in the dataset indicate outcome, group (test for which the student is preparing), track (test subject), sub-track, tags, question format, and times for when the question was started and answered or deactivated (timed-out).
 Relationships that could predict observations under the field labeled ‘correct’ are explored and modeled.

 ## APPROACH
-1. [**Initial Data Exploration**](http://nbviewer.jupyter.org/github/humburgc/academic_mastery_study/blob/master/notebooks/initial_data_exploration.ipynb?flush_cache=true) (Data Wrangling): Download the `grockit_all_data.zip` file from the [Grockit competition on Kaggle](https://www.kaggle.com/c/WhatDoYouKnow/data).
+1. [**Initial Data Exploration**](http://nbviewer.jupyter.org/github/humburgc/academic_mastery_study/blob/master/notebooks/initial_data_exploration.ipynb?flush_cache=true) (Data Wrangling): Download the `grockit_all_data.zip` file from the [What Do You Know? competition on Kaggle](https://www.kaggle.com/c/WhatDoYouKnow/data).
 Import and inspect raw training data.
 Isolate relevant variables, fill or calculate new variables, and organize the dataframe.
 Resolve missing, invalid, corrupted or duplicate values.

 2. [**Exploratory Data Analysis**](http://nbviewer.jupyter.org/github/humburgc/academic_mastery_study/blob/master/notebooks/exploratory_data_analysis.ipynb?flush_cache=true): Create data visualizations to explain variables and analyze outliers.
 Possibly remove or mark outliers.
 Explore variable dependence and correlations.